Firearms, restricted weapons, blank-firing guns and ammunition

 Q16.
 Are licences transferable between importers?
 If so, are any limitations or conditions attached to such transfer?

-The permit to import is personal to the person it is issued to, although a dealer may import an arms item as an agent for an individual licence holder.
+The permit to import is personal to the person it is issued to and is not transferable.

 Q17.
 Are any other conditions attached to the issue of a licence? a) for products subject to quantitative restriction? b) for products not subject to quantitative restriction?

-Conditions may be placed on the permit to import (for example, surrender of a worn part where the special reason relates to replacing a worn part of a prohibited firearm), or the provision of a sample if the firearm had not previously been imported into New Zealand or in the case of a blank-firing gun is identified as able to be readily converted to a firearm.
+Bespoke conditions could be prescribed for a variety of reasons and depends on the individual case.
+For example, surrender of a worn part where the special reason relates to replacing a worn part of a prohibited firearm, or the provision of a sample if the item had not previously been imported into New Zealand and requires examination and classification.

 Other Procedural Requirements